Types of Inspections

 When your customer calls, it is necessary that you gather information that will assist you in being prepared to respond to their situation.
 Like a reporter you need to get as accurate a perspective on the story as possible.
 Keep the client focused on the present.
 I have found that customers like to begin talking about their first encounter with wildlife 5 years ago.
 Coach the client to talk only about the present situation.
 Remember, your client will often be quite distressed.
 Generally speaking, what occurred longer than 6 months ago is useless unless the problem has continued from that time to the present.
 The client should provide you with the following information:

-3. When did they first notice the problem and is the problem noted on a consistent basis. i.e. Do they hear noises regularly?
+3. When did they first notice the problem and is the problem noted on a consistent basis?
+For example, do they hear noises regularly?
 It is interesting to note that usually the female of the house hears the noise before the male.

 5. Have they seen anything unusual lately such as their dog’s food being scattered about?
 Again you are looking for patterns and possible food sources.